Fellowships and Employment

 The Bren School strives to provide our graduate students with opportunities to afford their Bren education in addition to student loans and grants.

 Every year, the Bren School receives state funds, which are known as block grants, that are used as recruitment incentive awards in the form of payment for fees, tuition, professional development supplemental tuition, non-resident supplemental tuition, and/or stipends.
 The Bren School also has funds available for recruitment incentive awards, thanks to the generosity of donors who have provided the school with gifts and/or endowments to be used for student prizes and fellowships.
 MESM applicants may be considered for these fellowship opportunities:

 General Recruitment Fellowships

-Each year the Bren School is able to offer general Recruitment Fellowship funding to 25-40% of its incoming MESM students.
+Each year the Bren School is able to offer general Recruitment Fellowship funding to a percentage of its top MESM applicants.
 Recruitment Fellowships provide incoming students with support for their first year in the MESM program.
 Recruitment Fellowship recipients are selected by the faculty-led Admissions Committee and demonstrate professional and academic promise.
 All MESM applicants are automatically considered for these general Recruitment Fellowships; no supplemental application is required.
 If an applicant is selected for a Recruitment Fellowship, that person will be notified at the same time they are notified of admission to the program.

 Forest Sustainability Fellowship